Tennyson with his wife Emily and his sons Hallam and Lionel

 Far on the ringing plains of windy Troy.

 He’s nostalgic about his past, but he also longs for new experiences.
-He describes his restlessness perfectly:
+He describes those feelings with this powerful imagery:

 I am a part of all that I have met;